 The Council’s initial charge was to raise $4.5 million in the “Expanding Our Reach” campaign, focusing on support for the Boyd Science Center, endowments, the performing and visual arts, and campus beautification-notably, the George Lundeen bronze sculpture of Robert Frost in front of Rounds Hall.
 Meeting and exceeding that goal, the Council was instrumental in raising over $7 million; including the University’s first million dollar gift for scholarships.

-Currently, the President’s Council is working on raising financial support for the new Turf Field.
+Currently, the President’s Council is working on raising financial support for student scholarships and the Human Performance Center’s Strength & Conditioning Lab.
 The Council’s leadership and experience are vital to connecting the University to our supporters, and their own generous, thoughtful philanthropy sets both the examples and the pace for building a culture of support at PSU.

 Now focusing exclusively on small and middle-market business owners, David advises clients on reducing their personal and business risk, building their business’ value, and transitioning that value to serve their personal goals after business.
 David is a member of the Exit Planning Exchange of Boston and Small Business Association of New England.

 Originally from Dexter, Maine, David played football at Plymouth State and graduated with a B.S. in Physical Education in 1985.
 He is a founding member of Friends of PSU Football.
-He lives in Wayland, Massachusetts with his wife Monica, a graduate of Roger Williams University and Boston College, and their three children.
+He lives in Wayland, Massachusetts.

 David is very active in youth sports and other charitable activities in Wayland.
 He has coached football, softball and baseball for many years and was the former Vice-President of Wayland Weston Pop Warner Football.
 David is also a yearly participant in the Pan Mass Challenge bike-a-thon raising money for the Jimmy Fund and Dana Farber Cancer Institute where he rides in memory of the many people he knows effected by cancer.